Dave-team/Knowledge-base/Business-Intelligence/Analytics.md

 - Offer to take them through it
 - Present the big idea first.
 Tell your main story within 3 minutes
 - Go through slides and answer any questions
-- Present things as simple as possible
+- Present things as simple as possible and don't leave the interpretation to the audience.
 - Have strong reasons for why you approached it in a certain way
 - Powerpoint:
     - Title page